 The William Paterson University Speech and Hearing Clinic is staffed by a Clinic Manager and clinical supervisors who hold the Certificate of Clinical Competence (CCC) from the American Speech-Language-Hearing Association and are licensed by the State of New Jersey.
 The Manager is responsible for the overall administration of the clinic, and oversees all clinical speech-language-hearing services.
+Audiological services are provided by, or supervised by, a full-time faculty audiologist who holds the Certificate of Clinical Competence and is licensed by the State of New Jersey in audiology.
 Student clinicians, under the close supervision of certified and licensed faculty and supervisory staff, provide all evaluations and therapy.
 Under the direction of the Clinic Manager, Graduate Assistants are responsible for the organization and maintenance of material and clinical tests, and for demonstrating how to use specific materials and equipment.